 It is from the park of the Sophienholm art gallery that you can finally reach the shore of the lake and get back on a hiking trail.
 Built in 1769, Sophienholm is the former residence of the head of the Danish Postal Services.
 It was completely restored in the 1960s and now hosts various art exhibitions.

-After leaving the English-style garden of Sophienholm, the trail goes back into the forest.
+After leaving the English-style garden of Sophienholm, I followed the trail which goes back into the forest.
 I really enjoyed this portion too.
 As in Lyngby Åmose, I was alone on the trail.
 But the forest there was completely different from Lyngby Åmose, with slightly more rugged terrain, and carpeted with pine needles.

 I reached the west end of the lake and continued to follow the trail, this time on the south shore.
 At this point, I passed by old bleachers and sports facilities.
 This is because Bagsværd Lake often hosts national rowing training or competitions.
 There were actually several rowing boats on the lake, training under the now gloomy sky.